TheresaLui/SelfHelpContent_v2/articles/microsoft.operationalinsights/operationalinsights-windowsagent-highmemcpu.md

 	1. Sign on the computer with an account that has administrative rights.
 	2. Open **Control Panel**
 	3. Select **Microsoft Monitoring Agent** and then click the **Proxy Settings** tab
 	4. Click **Use a proxy server** and provide the URL and port number of the proxy server or gateway.
-If your proxy server or Log Analytics gateway requires authentication, type the username and [assword to authenticate and then click **OK**.
+If your proxy server or Log Analytics gateway requires authentication, type the username and password to authenticate and then click **OK**.

 * If you do not have the latest version of the agent:
 	* If you are running an Azure VM with the Log Analytics VM Extension: in the **Azure Portal**, select your workspace, click **Virtual machines**, and select the machine which is crashing.
 Click **Disconnect**.
 When the disconnect is complete, click **Connect** to reinstall the latest agent/extension.